Skip to content

 Component Minimum Recommended Note

-Operating System Debian 11 Debian 11 Clean, minimal installation
+Operating System Debian 11 (minimal, clean installation)

 CPU 2 cores 4 cores or more See note below